Stroke is an emergency. Every second counts – ACT FAST

 Occupational and physical therapists, speech/language therapy, care management and a social work team are provided to the patient during the rehabilitation period.
-Using a state-of –the- art-simulated neighborhood, independence square, located inside the hospital, encourages the patient to achieve everyday life experiences.
+Using a state-of –the- art-simulated neighborhood, Independence Square, located inside the hospital, encourages the patient to achieve everyday life experiences.
 “While medical science can provide survival after a stroke, it takes the discipline of rehabilitation to restore mobility and return quality to our lives .
 Independence Square greatly enhances the level of care we offer patients while helping them to achieve independence with dignity.”
 Carolyn Moore, Administrative Director of Rehabilitation Services.

 A stroke program coordinator is available to answer questions, provide education and support to the patient and family members.

-Stroke Survivor Support Group
+Stroke Support and Wellness

-Our group is held the 2nd Wednesday of each month from 2:30pm - 4:00pm.
+Our group is held the 4th Thursday of each month from 2:30pm - 3:45pm.
+All stroke survivors and family members are welcomed, no matter where you had your stroke treatment!
 For more information or to register, please call 410-368-3246.

-Stroke Warning Signs
+Stroke Warning Signs-Act FAST

 For further information and questions,